The operation and maintenance of motorways is the responsibility of the Highways Agency.

 All other roads are the responsibility of the London Boroughs, which includes local parking and bus lane enforcement.

 Buses operate along most main roads around East Croydon and trams also run along George Street and Addiscombe Road.
 Some of these roads are closed to all but TfL traffic and some are designated as Red Routes.
-Unless otherwise sign posted, all mains roads have a 30mph (48kph) limit and this is sometimes enforced by fixed speed cameras.
+Unless otherwise sign posted, most mains roads have a 30mph (48kph) limit and this is sometimes enforced by fixed speed cameras.

 Some of the local roads have have restricted access to vehicles, due to TfL traffic restrictions on main roads, and they are now effectively cul-de-sacs.
-Some local roads have 20mph (32kph) speed limits and traffic calming measures.
+Many local roads have 20mph (32kph) speed limits and traffic calming measures.

 All parking on all roads in the area is either prohibited or controlled at all times.
 This is vigorously enforced by parking attendants and/or CCTV cameras.